tillitis/tkey-verification/README.md

    that you want to sign and then verify as genuine.
 You need to know the serial port device paths for these.

-8. Run the signing endpoint on qemu (see below for details on how start, notice what device qemu said when starting):
+8. Run the signing server on qemu (see below for details on how start, notice what device qemu said when starting):

    ```
    ./tkey-verification serve-signer --port /dev/pts/12
    ```

-9. Insert the TKey to be signed and verified.
+9. Insert the device under verification, the TKey to be signed and verified.

-9. Get the signing endpoint to sign for a TKey (here a hardware TKey)
+9. Get the signing server to sign for a device under verification (here a hardware TKey)

    ```
    % ./tkey-verification remote-sign
    ```

-10. The signing endpoint should now have signed and saved a verification file under `signatures` with a filename generated from the Unique Device Identifier, typically something like `0133704100000015`
+10. The signing server should now have signed and saved a verification file under `signatures` with a filename generated from the Unique Device Identifier, typically something like `0133704100000015`

-11. Before trying to verify you need to remove and re-insert the TKey under verification to get it back to firmware mode.
+11. Before trying to verify you need to remove and re-insert the device under verification to get it back to firmware mode.
     `tkey-verification` always requires to load the signer itself.
     Then try to verify: